delphyresearch/Openness-to-Personal-Growth/README.md

 As reported in *Openness to Personal Growth Explains Variation in Big-Five Personality Traits*, this repository houses all code used in the collection, processing and analysis of the data.

 To see the data analysis scripts; use the button above to switch away from the master branch.
+UPDATE: The data analysis branch was merged into master.